kmgill/fetchcuriositysol/README.md

 # fetchcassiniraw
 Fetches all available raw Cassini images.
-Has no command line options.

 ## Required Modules:
 * image-size

 ## Running
-`node fetchcassiniraw.js`
+`node fetchcassiniraw.js <storedQ>` - Will fetch all raw Cassini images.
+If the optional query number is specified, only those images will be fetched.

 ## Output
 Images will be saved in the `images/cassini/<instrument>` directory, where the instrument is either NAC (narrow angle camera) or WAC (wide angle camera).